 - 1. The Contractor shall at a minimum possess the following qualifications: - a.
 Be in business a minimum of five years. - b.
 Contractor shall demonstrate satisfaction of sound financial condition and can be adequately bonded and insured if the project deems necessary. - c.
 Possess those licenses/permits required to perform telecommunications installations in the specified jurisdiction. - d.
 Personnel knowledgeable in local, state, province and national codes and regulations.
 All work shall comply with the latest revision of the codes or regulations.
 When conflict exists between local or national codes or regulations, the most stringent codes or regulations shall be followed. - e.
 Must possess current liability insurance certificates. - f.
 Contractor must employ at least one currently registered BICSI RCDD having documented experienced with structured cabling design equivalent to the scope of work found in these specifications. - g.
 Provide at least three references from customers where the type and size of installation provided in this specification was successfully completed within the past five years. - h.
-Must have personnel proficient in the use of CAD and possess and operate CAD software using .DWG or .DXF format. - 2.
+Must have personnel proficient in the use of CAD and possess and operate CAD software using DWG or DXF format. - 2.
 Required Contractor Training: - a.
 The Contractor shall be fully conversant and capable in the cabling of low voltage applications such as, but not limited to data, voice and imaging network systems.
-The Contractor shall at a minimum possess the following qualifications: - Personnel trained and certified in the design, installation, and certification of the Siemon Cabling System for horizontal and backbone UTP copper cable distribution and the Optical Cable Corporation System for backbone fiber riser distribution. - ii.
-Personnel trained and certified in the design, installation, and certification of Optical Cable Corporation (OCC) fiber optic cabling and components via OCC's Multi-media Design and Integration Specialist (MDIS) program. - iii.
-Personnel trained in the installation of pathways and support for housing horizontal and backbone cabling.
+The Contractor shall at a minimum possess the following qualifications: - i.
+Personnel trained and certified in the design, installation, and certification of the Siemon Cabling System for horizontal and backbone UTP copper cable distribution and the OCC system for backbone fiber riser distribution. - ii.
+Personnel trained and certified in the design, installation, and certification of OCC fiber optic cabling and components through the OCC MDIS program. - iii.
+Personnel trained in the installation of pathways and support for housing horizontal and backbone cabling. - b.
+The Contractor shall show proof of current enrollment in the Siemon Cabling System's cabling partners program via an up-to-date certificate given after attending the CI training course or an on-line re-certification class given every two years.